|

 call quality will be totally dependent upon the quality of your high

 speed Internet connection.
-The good news is that most high speed
+The great news is that virtually all high speed

 Internet connections today are excellent for VoIP.